trendmicro/HGraph/README.md

 HGraph is an opensource (apache license v2.0) for storing graph data in HBase and running graph related algorithmns

-We develop this project to fulfill requirements for processing large volumne of graph data, in our internal services.
+We develop this project to fulfill requirements for processing large volume of graph data, in our internal services.
 The usecase shown in following picture.

 ![our usecase](https://dl.dropboxusercontent.com/u/9473777/hgraph/usecase-01.png)